How I underwent and am undergoing it

 My “second life”.

 I undertook meetings with other people that have a brain injury.
 It was very touching to have conversations with people that have undergone something similar and can understand each other.
 One item we definitely have in common is that we consider to be living a completely different life than before it all occurred.
+I at first (before understanding the true remain of my illness) called it a second life because I thought I was given a second chance.
+I interpreted it as a message to listen more to myself and find my path.
+I now still call it that but because my life has been completely changed.
+I am living a completely different life.
 I chose a special date that corresponds to when doctors estimate that the medicine started to have positive effect on me and start bringing me back.
 Most importantly it is the birthday of one of the 2 coolest godsons you can have (don't try arguing about this fact ;-).
 It is when I was in hospital since 2 months that two friends introduced me to their son and asked me if I could be the godfather.
 Several months later I put his birthday on my calendar and realized what it means to me.

 I have gone through a very long and difficult process related to the illness but also had the chance to live many things I otherwise would not have had the chance to live.
 I have had the chance to do more traveling than I ever dreamed and had the chance to learn more about many items I previously did not have or take the time to find out about.
 There were so many amazing things that I sometimes ask myself “are these the most difficult or most amazing years of my life ?”.